• Loading stock data...

 Because Moore was fired for cause, the university will not owe him a buyout.
 His interim replacement is Biff Poggi, the school announced.

-Around the same time of Michigan’s announcement, Pittsfield Township police responded at 4:10 p.m. local time to a dispatch of an “alleged assault” in Saline, Mich., and a “suspect was taken into custody,” the police department said in a statement.
+Around the same time as Michigan’s announcement, Pittsfield Township police responded at 4:10 p.m. local time to a dispatch of an “alleged assault” in Saline, Mich., and a “suspect was taken into custody,” the police department said in a statement.
 The source said reports that Moore had gone to the staffer’s house and threatened self-harm were credible.

 Moore was booked at Washtenaw County Jail, where he is still being held.
 He is expected to be arraigned on Friday, police told The Athletic.

-Michigan’s next steps will be stabilizing the football program—including finding a new head coach—as well as ensuring the welfare of Moore’s family as well as the staffer, the source said.
+Michigan’s next steps will be stabilizing the football program—including finding a new head coach—and ensuring the welfare of Moore’s family as well as the staffer, the source said.
 As for rumors that the university held off until after National Signing Day to ensure recruits didn’t bolt, the source said that was untrue, and that the university acted on the new, credible information as soon as it came to light.

 Players will have a short window during which they can enter their names into the transfer portal, per NCAA rules regarding player movement after a head coaching change.
 The NCAA previously allowed players 30 days to transfer after a head coaching change is announced.
 Due to new rules implemented this fall, however, players will have a 15-day window beginning five days after a new coach is announced.
 (The football transfer portal window in general will run from Jan.
-2–16.)
+2 to Jan.
+16.)
 All eyes are on quarterback Bryce Underwood.

 In the meantime, the Wolverines—who completed a 9–3 season and earned a No. 18 ranking—are preparing to face off against No. 13 Texas in the Cheez-It Citrus Bowl on New Year’s Eve.